madaxe05/Privacy_Policy_GTA/README.md

 Like most apps, ours may receive standard technical data through the app stores and analytics/crash-reporting tools built into the platform (for example, device type, operating system version, and crash logs), used only to fix bugs and understand aggregate usage.
 This data is not linked to your identity and we do not use it for advertising targeting.

-[If you add any analytics SDK (Firebase Analytics, Google Analytics, etc.), name it here specifically and link to its own privacy policy — this section needs to match whatever you actually integrate, not what's written now.]

 ## Future features